Jay Johnson (American football coach)

 Jay Johnson (born September 18, 1969) is an American college football coach and former player.
-He is the offensive coordinator and quarterbacks coach for the University of Wyoming, positions he has held since 2024.
+He is an assistant quarterbacks coach for the University of Oregon, a position he has held since 2026.

+Playing career

+University of Northern Iowa

+Johnson played quarterback for the UNI Panthers from 1989 to 1992.
+In 1992, he was second-team all-conference.
+In his final three seasons, he was the starting quarterback, leading UNI to three straight playoff appearances.
+One of his backups for these three seasons was future NFL Hall of Fame quarterback, Kurt Warner.

 Coaching career

 Colorado

 On December 15, 2018, Johnson was hired as offensive coordinator and quarterbacks coach for Colorado.

 Michigan State

 On February 20, 2020, Johnson was hired as offensive coordinator and quarterbacks coach for Michigan State.

 Wyoming

 On January 10, 2024, Johnson was announced as the new offensive coordinator and quarterbacks coach for the University of Wyoming.
+On October 20, 2025, Johnson was fired mid season by head coach Jay Sawvel after a season of offensive struggles.

+Oregon

+Johnson was hired as an assistant quarterbacks coach for the University of Oregon in 2026.